 Insulation is not supposed to be a fire retardant.
 It is supposed to insulate.
 But, there is a lot of nonsense floating around about the supposed fire suppression effects of certain insulation materials, so we need to deal with this issue briefly.

-So, after many independent studies over many years, we can be confident that none of the materials commonly used as insulation will worsen a fire, but do they have any fire-suppression effects?
+After many independent studies over many years, we can be confident that none of the materials commonly used as insulation will worsen a fire but do they have any fire-suppression effects?
 Will they retard a fire or help keep it from spreading?

 Rock and slag wools appear to have some fire protection effect in wood stud walls, increasing the wall's resistance about 54% according to a National Research Council of Canada (NRC) study.
 (Canada has much more interest in insulation than the U.S. and does a lot of studies.
 Much of what we know about insulation comes from Canadian research.)

-So, here is what we know from actual fire research, as opposed to the rumors and fairy tales:
+So, here is what we know from actual fire research, as opposed to folklore:

-Foams give off toxic gases when exposed to flame, and must be covered with a fire-resistant material like gypsum board in order to comply with fire codes.
-All other materials are at least fire-safe, and do not have to be protected from fire.
+- Foams give off toxic gases when exposed to flame, and must be covered with a fire-resistant material like gypsum board in order to comply with fire codes.
+All other materials are fire-safe and do not have to be protected from fire.